irec-org/irec-cmdline/README.md

 ## Introduction

-Here we provide a set of command line interfaces to the iRec library with complete integration to MLflow.
+iRec-cmdline contains a set of command line interfaces to the iRec library with complete integration to MLflow.
+This configuration is ready to use and serves as the next-generation environment for interactive recommender system researches.

 ## Install